benjGam/Response-Normalizer/docs/gestion-rules.md

 - SHOULD be as lightweight as possible.
 - SHOULD provide a way to personalize responses depending on some factors.
   - SHOULD provide a way to apply normalization rules on global or local scope.

+## Response formatting

+### `message` field

+- MUST be auto-builded based on the `Module` invoked by the API call.
+- MUST be present in minimal response.

+### `data` field

+- MUST be auto-filled based on the return of invoked API endpoint.
+- MUST be present in minimal response.

+### `statusCode` field

+- MUST be determined by the return of invoked API endpoint.
+- COULD be ignored in response format.